New York Business Bankruptcy LawyerBook an appointment

 This bankruptcy is not available for most businesses.
 Corporations, partnerships, and LLCs cannot use it.
 However, it’s an option for a sole proprietor.
 You can continue to operate your business as you work on paying off your debts.

-As with other bankruptcies, you gain the benefit of the automatic stay, which prevents creditors from taking actions against you to collect on debts.
+As with other bankruptcies, you gain the benefit of the automatic stay, which prevents creditors from taking action against you to collect on debts.
 Based on your income, you will create a repayment plan that lasts 3 or 5 years.
 During this time, you will put your disposable income toward your creditors, and at the end of the process, any unpaid debt is eliminated.

 Highlights of a Chapter 13 bankruptcy: